First French War of Religion (1562–1563): Seizure of Orléans

-Condé at the head of his army first moved towards Paris around 27/28 March.
-He set himself up at Saint-Cloud with his forces for a while, however cardinal de Bourbon had seen to the raising of the bridges.
+Condé, at the head of his army, first moved towards Paris around 27/28 March.
+He set himself up at Saint-Cloud with his forces for a while; however, Cardinal de Bourbon had seen to the raising of the bridges.
 Coligny meanwhile had established himself at Montreuil.
-There was great alarm in Paris as this force of around 3,000 horseman approached, with preparations quickly undertaken to put the city on a siege footing.
+There was great alarm in Paris as this force of around 3,000 horsemen approached, with preparations quickly undertaken to put the city on a siege footing.
 The prince did not immediately resort to combat, and protested that he had as much right to enter the city under arms as did the duc de Guise.
-Failing to quickly enforce a settlement upon the crown, and with the royal family now securely in the hands of the 'Triumvirate', Condé ignored a demand from the crown to disarm and marched towards Orléans.
-There was some urgency in this as the grand maître de l'artillerie (grand master of the artillery) d'Estrées had been dispatched by the royalists to ensure to Orléans' preservation.
-Though the gates were locked to Condé, his confederates inside the city marched on the gates in arms and opened them to him, Condé thereby assumed control of Orléans.
-As his troops marched through the city, Protestants cried out 'long live the gospel'.
+Failing to quickly enforce a settlement upon the crown, and with the royal family now securely in the hands of the "Triumvirate", Condé ignored a demand from the crown to disarm and marched towards Orléans.
+There was some urgency in this as the grand maître de l'artillerie (grand master of the artillery) Antoine d'Estrées had been dispatched by the royalists to ensure Orléans' preservation.
+Though the gates were locked to Condé, his confederates inside the city marched on the gates in arms and opened them to him; Condé thereby assumed control of Orléans.
+As his troops marched through the city, Protestants cried out "long live the gospel".
 With this act the civil war had begun.
 Harding argues that for many regions of France, this was not the beginning of the civil war, but just an escalation in an already ongoing conflict.
 Orléans would prove invaluable as a centre from which to police the Loire for the rebels.